Darren0422/MySQL-Database/README.md

 ### Interactions
 #### Main Menu
-The user is prompted to enter the number of the aspect of the menu they wish use.
+The user is prompted to enter the number of the aspect of the menu they wish to use.

 <img width="1093" alt="Screenshot 2023-08-13 at 13 05 29" src="https://github.com/Darren0422/Databases/assets/134398985/0d38f4ad-4aa5-4e2a-9045-374ab73c4254">

 #### Adding to the Database
-When the user selects the "Add" option, they are then prompted to enter the number of the aspect of the "Add" menu they wish use.
+When the user selects the "Add" option, they are then prompted to enter the number of the aspect of the "Add" menu they wish to use.

 <img width="1093" alt="Screenshot 2023-08-13 at 13 05 47" src="https://github.com/Darren0422/Databases/assets/134398985/373881ff-1e62-49dd-bb1e-d0c356fe7396">